Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Screenshot of the Hyper-V Manager icon.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image105.png "Hyper-V Manager icon")

-35. When the Hyper-V Manager opens select the Server name in the left pane and then you will see that the **OnPremVM** virtual machine is running on your **HYPERVHOST**.
+35. When the Hyper-V Manager opens, select the Server name in the left pane and then you will see that the **OnPremVM** virtual machine is running on your **HYPERVHOST**.
 This is an Ubuntu 16.04.3 LTS server running Apache, PHP and MySQL.
 Double-click on the VM to open.

     ![In Hyper-V Manager, HyperVHOST is selected, and the OnPremVM virtual machine data displays.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image106.png "Hyper-V Manager")